 - On hPanel, choose the Emails tab.

 - Select the email plan you want to check and choose Create email account.

-- Select Configuration settings to find the SMTP information of your server.
+- Select Configuration settings to find the Hostinger SMTP configuration of your server.
 This includes the SMTP port, protocol, hostname, and SSL/TLS encryption.

 - Open the WordPress dashboard, then install and activate WP Mail SMTP.